isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag C-style and functional casts.
+* Flag C-style and functional casts.
+* Suggest brace initialization or gsl::narrow_cast instead of named casts on arithmetic types.

 ### <a name="Res-casts-const"></a>ES.50: Don't cast away `const`